Waziup/learning-center-content/content/en/solutions/data_gathering_irrigationn/guide.md

 ![Wiring](./media/wiring.png)

+Since there are some space restrictions by the case, we choose to build this prototype, some connections are realized by soldering the wires at the back of the PCB of the WaziAct.

 **Step \#2:** Powering the WaziAct
 ============================================

 The WazAct micro-controller has a very little energy consumption.
-You can have power supplies from 4V-16V.
+With 4 V it uses 2,5 mA in deep sleep, this results in a consumption of 10 mWh.
+You can have power supplies from 4 V - 16 V.
 Therefore we came up with two solutions to power the device:

 Option 1: